 And many more.

-The theories linking oral bacteria to other diseases explain that the mouth may be a portal for bacteria to spread to the rest of your body.
+The theories linking oral bacteria to other diseases explain that the mouth may be a portal for bacteria to spread to the rest of your body, there’s then no wonder as to why it would be important to wear protective gear such as an N95 Mask should you be exposed to any number of harmful chemicals or bacteria in your daily life.
 These theories have been confirmed through the use of microbial DNA testing with an added wrinkle.
 There are more than just acid loving-cavity causing bacteria in the mouth.
 DNA testing can help greatly in diagnosing conditions or predicting a potential future risk of something.
 There are DNA and Drug Testing Clinics Nationwide – Health Street for people to attend to check on anything they are worried about or want to check on.

 Multiple Conditions – One Body